KevinWMatthews/c-led_controller/README.md

     * Software abstraction library
         - Create software structures that model specific end-user behavior

-Unsurprisingly, with each abstraction layer the size of the executable increases and the amount of interaction with chip-specific hardware (hopefully) decreases.
+Unsurprisingly, with each abstraction layer the size of the executable increases and the amount of interaction with chip-specific hardware decreases.

 ## Structure